marl/openl3/docs/tutorial.rst

     emb, ts = openl3.get_embedding(audio, sr)

 ``get_embedding`` returns two objects.
-The first object ``emb`` is a T-by-D numpy array, where T is the number of analysis frames used to compute embeddings, and D is the dimensionality of the embedding (which can be either 6144 or 512, details below).
-The second object ``ts`` is a length-T numpy array containing timestamps corresponding to each embedding (to the center of the analysis window, by default).
+The first object ``emb`` is a T-by-D numpy array, where T is the number of embedding frames and D is the dimensionality of the embedding (which can be either 6144 or 512, details below).
+The second object ``ts`` is a length-T numpy array containing timestamps corresponding to each embedding frame (each timestamp corresponds to the center of each analysis window by default).

 By default, OpenL3 extracts embeddings with a model that:

 * Is trained on AudioSet videos containing mostly musical performances.
 * Uses a mel-spectrogram time-frequency representation with 128 bands
 * Returns an embedding of dimensionality 6144

 These options defaults can be changed via the following optional parameters:

 * content_type: "env", "music" (default)
 * input_repr: "linear", "mel128" (default), "mel256"
 * embedding_size: 512, 6144 (default)